keithalewis/math/uf.md

 ## Remarks

 The financial world is still waiting for its Werner Heisenberg.
-The price of a transaction is a number: the amount the buyer gave to the seller divided by the amount the seller gave to the buyer.
-Price is more nebulous prior to completing a transaction.
+The price of a transaction after it has been executed is a number: the amount the buyer gave to the seller divided by the amount the seller gave to the buyer.
+The price prior to completing a transaction is more nebulous.
 The difference between a quoted price and the actual price is lumped into the term _slippage_.

-Modeling that uncertainty is an unsolved problem.
+Modeling that uncertainty is an ongoing puzzle.

 For trades on an exchange the order book can tell you exactly what the slippage will be, but only rough details of the order book are available to exchange clients.
-Other clients and liquidity providers for the exchange can affect the order book before a trade gets executed.
+Other clients and liquidity providers can affect the order book before a trade gets executed.

 [^1]: Adhering to the trader aphorism, "Don't be a dick for a tick," can help prevent this.

 [^2]: A _stopping time_ is a random variable taking values in $T$ that depends only on prior information, for example when the price of a stock achieves a certain level.

+[^3]: The trader aphorism, "Hedge when you can, not when you have to," is only a rough guide to solving this difficult problem.